rat10/nng/mappings.md

 ```
 DEF

-sg:defaultGraphType a rdf:Property ;
+nng:defaultGraphType a rdf:Property ;
     rdfs:comment "Defines the graph type for all graphs in a dataset."
 ```

-The following example defines all named graphs to be of type `sg:NestedGraph`, but also adds an exception to that rule:
+The following example defines all named graphs to be of type `nng:NestedGraph`, but also adds an exception to that rule:
 ```
 @prefix er: <http://www.w3.org/ns/entailment> .
 @prefix sd: <http://www.w3.org/ns/sparql-service-description#> .
 []  a sd:Dataset;
     sd:defaultEntailmentRegime er:RDF ;
-	sg:defaultGraphType sg:NestedGraph ;
+	nng:defaultGraphType nng:NestedGraph ;
     sd:namedGraph [
         sd:name http://example.com/NamedGraph1 ;
         sd:entailmentRegime er:RDFS ;
-		sg:graphType sg:NamedGraph
+		nng:graphType nng:NamedGraph
     ] .
 ```